TNowalk/janus/README.md

 * Add README to the services
 * Figure out a better way to do the deployments with Docker to support multiple instances run on same server
+* Automate the build process
+  * Use gulp to watch files and re-compile project after changes
+  * For build process, tsc -> docker build

 ## License